Quantum-enhanced Markov Chain Monte Carlo for systems larger than your Quantum Computer: Preliminaries

 For systems where $J$ and $h$ are unstructured and have values of varying signs, the energy landscape is particularly rugged and hard to explore.
 When one wishes compute the value of an observable from this landscape, in the low temperature limit, very few states of low energy contribute.
-These states are often very far apart in Hamming distance \footnote{Here, Hamming distance between two states is defined as the number of positions that the two states have different spin values.}, meaning that transitioning between them proportionally to their Boltzmann probability is extremely inefficient.
+Sampling from these contributing states is particularly difficult as they can be obscured from each other by large hamming distance \footnote{Here, Hamming distance between two states is defined as the number of positions that the two states have different spin values.} and cost barriers.
+Thus, when in one state transitioning to another is typically very hard.